Adventures in Korea

 As we all scrambled to understand why someone would steal from us, the police came and we answered questions...although since none of us actually saw the 도둑 we didn't have much to say.
 The amount of money was not huge, yet the 도둑 took his time and searched through our bags.
 For some he left the cards, while others he took entire wallets full of id and money.

 It makes me really consider why some people could steal from anyone, but especially teachers.
-Admittedly, many of us are here to pay off debt back home and Korea does offer a chance of doing this before we reach middle age - but most of us don't have a lot of money.
+Admittedly, many of us are here to pay off debt back home and

 In the same breath, I am hurt that someone could bring themselves to steal in the presence of children.
 Perhaps I am taking this too personally but I hope that the person really needed that money - although I have my doubts as to what their needs may be when they can take from hard working people whose sole purpose in this country is to educate the young and give them an opportunity that their parents never had.